Hwenyi/obsidian-tts-read-anything/README.md

 - Option to generate mp3 file and embed it directly in note
 - Listen to voice samples before selecting a voice (via [tts.travisvn.com](https://tts.travisvn.com))

+### Added Features

+- Read text directly from the clipboard
+- AI rewriting of LaTeX formulas before reading aloud

 ## Installation

 [Install Obsidian plugin](https://tts.travisvn.com/obsidian)

 1. Open Obsidian
 2. Go to **Settings** → **Community Plugins**
-3. Search for **Edge TTS**
+3. Search for **TTS Read Anything**
 4. Click **Install** and then **Enable**

-Alternatively, you can manually download the latest release from [GitHub Releases](https://github.com/travisvn/obsidian-edge-tts/releases)
+Alternatively, you can manually download the latest release from [GitHub Releases](https://github.com/Hwenyi/obsidian-tts-read-anything/releases)

 ## Usage

 - Open the note you want to read aloud (or select the text)
 - Use the **Read note aloud** command from the command palette
+- Use the **read-clipboard-aloud** command from the command palette to read clipboard directly
 	- _or_  Click the ribbon icon (if enabled)
 	- _or_  Playback button in the status bar — this both starts a narration and then allows you to pause or resume once it's started
 	- _or_  Right-click on a file and select `Read note aloud`